pyrocms/pyrocms-docs/content/concepts/pyrocms-tags.md

 ## Basic Tags

-Let's start with a very simple example, a tag that returns one of our site settings:
+At their very basic form, tags are simply a variable:

+    {{ noparse }}{{ my_var }}{{ /noparse }}

+When you put that in your markup, it will be replaced by some value.
+Pretty simple!

+<div class="tip"><strong>Note:</strong> The white-space inside the curly braces is optional, but does help with aesthetics and readability.</div>

+Now let's take the example of a common concept in PyroCMS, a tag with two words separated by a colon:

     {{ noparse }}{{ settings:site_name }}{{ /noparse }}

-<div class="tip"><strong>Note:</strong> The white-space inside the curly braces is optional, but does help with aesthetics and readability.</div>

 This tag has some basic parts: two curly braces on either site, and two text strings separated by a colon.
+This format tells PyroCMS that we want to access a plugin and a function or variable of that plugin.
 The first string, **settings** in this case, tells the tag what plugin to reference, and then the second string, **site_name** in this case, tells the tag what function or variable to call.

-So if we put the above tag in our layout, and our {{ link uri="/modules-and-tags/tag-reference/settings" title="site_name variable" }} was set to "Bill's Bagels", then it would return:
+So if we put the above tag in our layout, and our {{ link uri="plugins/settings" title="site_name variable" }} was set to "Bill's Bagels", then it would return:

      Bill's Bagels